 In this article, I’m going to explain how to setup Cloudflare Free SSL to secure your site.
 However, for better protection and extended features, you can get one of its premium plans or switch to other SSL certificate providers.

 Important: Let’s Encrypt is another free SSL certificate authority brought to you by the ISRG (Internet Security Research Group) but currently does not support all hosting services.
 You can ask your web host support whether they support Let’s Encrypt or not.

 In your web hosting cPanel, you can activate these both features easily with a few clicks.
-Plus SiteGround team will handle your site migration without any extra charge (requires to opt for GrowBig and higher plan).

 Setup CloudFlare Free SSL to Your WordPress Website

 This starts with signing up a free account with CloudFlare and integrating all the required settings to receive the free SSL and other performance benefits.

 Signing up for CloudFlare

 To avail free SSL and CDN from CloudFlare, you need to have a site live on the web or one that is ready for launch.